UMNLibraries/ga-event-track/README.md

     </tbody>
   </table>

+#### Scroll Depth

-6. Scroll Depth: Add an attribute class "ga-track-scroll" to the body tag if you wish to capture scroll depth
+6. Scroll Depth: On the body element, add a "ga-track-scroll" class attribute if you wish to capture scroll depth.

   ```html
   <body class="ga-track-scroll">
     ...
   </body>
   ```

+7. When a user scrolls down the page, you'll collect scroll depth events.

 ### Tests